sparkfun/ESP32-S2_Thing_Plus/README.md

 [*SparkFun ESP32-S2 Thing Plus (WRL-17381)*](https://www.sparkfun.com/products/17743)

-The [SparkFun ESP32 Thing Plus (U.FL)](https://www.sparkfun.com/products/17381) is a comprehensive development platform for [Espressif's ESP32](https://espressif.com/en/products/hardware/esp32/overview).
-This board has the ESP32-WROOM-32EU version of the module which contains a U.FL connector for your antenna.
-Like the 8266 and ESP32 Thing, the ESP32 Thing Plus is a **WiFi**-compatible microcontroller with support for **Bluetooth low-energy** (i.e BLE, BT4.0, Bluetooth Smart), a Qwiic adapter, and 21 I/O pins.
-Add to that a rich set of peripherals ranging from capacitive touch sensors, Hall sensors, SD card interface, Ethernet, high-speed SPI, UART, I2S and I<sup>2</sup>C.
+The [SparkFun ESP32-S2 Thing Plus](https://www.sparkfun.com/products/17743) is a comprehensive development platform for [Espressif's ESP32](https://espressif.com/en/products/hardware/esp32/overview).
+This board has the ESP32-S2-WROOM (4MB) version of the module.
+The new ESP32-S2 module addresses the [security flaws](https://www.espressif.com/en/news/ESP32_FIA_Analysis) in the original ESP32.
+While the ESP32-S2 does include improved security features, it lacks the Bluetooth capabilities of the original ESP32 module.
+The ESP32-S2 Thing Plus includes a Qwiic adapter, LiPo battery JST connector, and 21 I/O pins.

-Upgraded and easy to use, the Esp32 Thing Plus will help make it the foundation of IoT and connected projects for many years to come.

 Repository Contents
 -------------------